-Once in a while you run across something that throws you back to your good old mountain-biking days.
+Once in a while, you run across something that throws you back to your good old mountain biking days.
 Such was the case when Kris Henry posted a picture of bike hubs he built while being a student at PSU.
-In the last year of my apprenticeship I designed my own set of what later generally came to be called V-brakes.
-Years before Shimano and Avid brought low-profile V-brakes to the every day mountain biker, Grafton, MRC and a few others made this style of brakes.
+In the last year of my apprenticeship, I designed my own set of what later generally came to be called V-brakes.
+Years before Shimano and Avid brought low-profile V-brakes to the everyday mountain biker, Grafton, MRC and a few others made this style of brake.
 For a very long period of time, I ran my own set of MTB brakes.

 Most people would usually keep such one-of-a-kind parts, especially when they were made by them.
-But in keeping with my life motto to rid my house of everything I don’t use, I sold the wheel set with my “Hedgehog Hubs” in 2016.
+But in keeping with my life motto to rid my house of everything I don’t use, I sold the wheelset with my “Hedgehog Hubs” in 2016.
 Why should they waste space in the house and collect dust?
 I’ve got a few photos of them on Flickr and lots of awesome memories.
-These hubs have taken me on many rides in Switzerland, through California, Arizona and the Canyonlands of Utah.
-At the 1997 Grundig/UCI Mountain Bike World Cup on the Skyline course in the Napa an Italian sports journalist covering the race loved my Merlin and asked to snap a picture.
+These hubs have taken me on many rides in Switzerland, through California, Arizona, and the Canyonlands of Utah.
+At the 1997 Grundig/UCI Mountain Bike World Cup on the Skyline course in Napa, an Italian sports journalist covering the race loved my Merlin and asked to snap a picture.
 Those “Hedgehog Hubs” also got covered with trail dust at Sea Otter Classic in Monterey.
-They went to Tahoe, Etna, China Camp, Mount Tam and called Annadel home for several years.
+They went to Tahoe, Etna, China Camp, and Mount Tam, and called Annadel home for several years.
 Good times!